Lonebear69/https-github.com-amec0e-BBIS/README.md

 . ./BBIS
 ```

 You do not need to use `sudo` unless you absolutely need to for some reason.
-The script will `sudo` only the parts needed to install the tools.
+The script will `sudo` only the parts needed to install the tools or requirements.

 ### Note For Oh-My-Zsh Users: